-2. Legal Evaluation and Practice Guidelines as to Application of Attorney-Client Privilege and Work-Product Protection to Post-Incident CI a.
-Examples of Post-Incident CI i.
-Forensic Investigations-Documents and Reports
+2. Legal Evaluation and Practice Guidelines as to Application of Attorney-Client Privilege and Work-Product Protection to Post-Incident CI

-In addition to CI created prior to the occurrence of a security incident, several types of documents may be created following a security incident that an organization may consider or want to have considered protected by the attorney-client privilege or the work-product doctrine.
+In addition to CI created prior to the discovery of a security incident, several types of documents may be created following discovery of a security incident that an organization may consider or want to have considered protected by the attorney-client privilege or the work-product protection.